 Manual: Just enter the required RA/DEC position and click on "GET IT".

-DDE server: HNS_REAL can be DDE controlled from the HNSKY program and objects can be centered by clicking on them with the right mouse button.
+DDE server: HNS_REAL can be DDE controlled from the HNSKY program (old v3 only) and objects can be centered by clicking on them with the right mouse button.
 Secondly there position can be send back by DDE to HNSKY using the left mouse button.
 So position of the objects can be compared.
 Important for DDE control:

 1) Put HNSKY and HNS_REAL in same directory.